TABLE OF CONTENTS

 - 15 To which court should I turn to oppose the recognition of a decision on divorce/legal separation/marriage annulment issued by a court in another Member State?
 Which procedure applies in these cases?

 - 16 Which divorce law does the court apply in a divorce proceeding between spouses who do not live in this Member State or who are of different nationalities?

 1 What are the conditions for obtaining a divorce?

 Slovenian law recognises: a) divorce on the basis of an agreement between the spouses and b) divorce on the basis of an action.

-In both cases, upon receiving a request for divorce on the basis of an agreement as well as upon receiving a divorce action, the court orders the competent Social Work Centre to conduct a counselling interview, which both spouses are obliged to attend in person without the presence of proxies.
-The Social Work Centre reports to the court on the outcome of the counselling interview.
+In both cases, upon receiving a request for divorce on the basis of an agreement as well as upon receiving a divorce action, the court orders the competent Social Services Centre to conduct a counselling interview, which both spouses are obliged to attend in person without the presence of proxies.
+The Social Services Centre reports to the court on the outcome of the counselling interview.

 2 What are the grounds for divorce?